TimTurnerResearch/TimedStateTemplate/README.md

 # TimedStateTemplate
-A Arduino ESP8266 simple timed 'state machine' for general data acquisition use.
+An Arduino ESP8266 simple timed 'state machine' for general data acquisition use.